mitayai/raspberrypi/INSTALL.md

-This was made for a Model B with a Adafruit PiTFT Touchscreen display
+This was made for a Model B with a Adafruit PiTFT Touchscreen display Running Adafruit's modified raspbian logged in as pi in the same directory as this file

-to install, run as pi:
+run as pi:

-mkdir ~/bin
-cp ./raspberrypi/pi ~/bin
+./install